bahrmichael/innohacks2017/backend/README.md

 If state=no, then the currently first unknown word is not added to the user's known words.

 The API then removes the first element of the currently unknown words and returns the reduced list.

+Sets the `userContext` to `sentence` if there are no more remaining words in the reduced list.